 Pediatric dentist’s diagnosis

-It is a good idea, when baby teeth appear (around 6 months), parents seek pediatric dentists’ advice.
+Visit a pediatric dentist earlier even when the first baby teeth appear (around 6 months).
 Also, examinations can be done periodically until most permanent teeth come out.
-If there is a need for teeth correction or any oral and dental deformities, they can refer you to an orthodontist.
+If there is a need for teeth correction or treating any oral and dental deformities, they can refer you to an orthodontist.

 Diagnosis based on appearance and heredity